 Not leaving her here all alone.
 With Spock.

-She did not want to be alone with Spock.
+She didn't want to be alone with Spock.

 She never wanted to be alone with Spock.